lmnop/lava/README.md

 Contract to capture people's intent to participate in a future contract like a token sale.

+This is a singleton contract - deployed once and interacted with by multiple people.

 ## Requirements

 - [node v8.0.0+](https://nodejs.org/)